lsug/lsug-website/CONTRIBUTING.md

 All of these libraries, along with almost all of the Scala ecosystem, are *open source*.
 Their code is publicly available to view, download and improve.
 Anyone can contribute changes to their codebases.
 Including you.

 Open source codebases empower you to code the improvements you want to see.
 You can shape the libraries you use, and in turn shape the wider Scala ecosystem.

 Your contributions are valuable.
 Many smaller Scala projects stay alive through new contributors.
 By making a change, however small, you play a cruicial part in the Scala community.

-If you're unfamiliar to open source coding, this codebase is a great place to start.
+If you’re unfamiliar to open source coding, this codebase is a great place to start.
 There are a wealth of small improvements to make, and we encourage you to suggest your own.

 The [LSUG maintainers](#maintainers) will happily walk you through the process of making code changes.

-You don't have to contribute to the Scala community through code — we're also looking for volunteers to help organize events.
-Reach out [here](https://forms.gle/J1pJQCD7AeVzYZhJ8) if you'd like to get involved.
+You don’t have to contribute to the Scala community through code — we’re also looking for volunteers to help organize events.
+Reach out [here](https://forms.gle/J1pJQCD7AeVzYZhJ8) if you’d like to get involved.

 # How to contribute
  1. Introduce yourself in our [Gitter chat room](https://gitter.im/lsug/lsug-website).

-	We'll help you with any issues you have.
+	We’ll help you with any issues you have.
- 2. Browse our [issues board](https://github.com/lsug/lsug-website/issues) for a code change you'd like to make.
+ 2. Browse our [issues board](https://github.com/lsug/lsug-website/issues) for a code change you’d like to make.

 	If you have an improvement in mind, please write up a new issue for it.
- 3. If it's your first time contributing to open source, take a look at the [first-contributions project](https://github.com/firstcontributions/first-contributions).
+ 3. If it’s your first time contributing to open source, take a look at the [first-contributions project](https://github.com/firstcontributions/first-contributions).

 	This will walk you through the process of contributing to a GitHub repository.
- 4. Fork and clone this project.
+ 4. Fork and clone this repository.

 	These terms are explained in the [first-contributions project](https://github.com/firstcontributions/first-contributions).
-If you're still not quite sure what they mean, head over to [Gitter](https://gitter.im/lsug/lsug-website).
+If you’re still not quite sure what they mean, head over to [Gitter](https://gitter.im/lsug/lsug-website).
  5. [Setup the project](#Setup).
  6. [Explore the codebase](#The-Codebase).
  7. Make your code change.

-	Comment on the issue to let us know you're working on it, then head over to [Gitter](https://gitter.im/lsug/lsug-website) to chat about the details.
+	Comment on the issue to let us know you’re working on it, then head over to [Gitter](https://gitter.im/lsug/lsug-website) to chat about the details.
  8. Make a pull request.

-	The [first-contributions project](https://github.com/firstcontributions/first-contributions) walks you through the process.
+	The [first-contributions project](https://github.com/firstcontributions/first-contributions) walks you through this process.
 As always, feel free to ask for help on [Gitter](https://gitter.im/lsug/lsug-website).
  9. Get it deployed.

 	The [LSUG maintainers](#maintainers) will take a look at your code and suggest changes.
-Once we're happy, we'll merge and deploy it ourselves.
+Once we’re happy, we’ll merge and deploy it ourselves.
 	You can then add your name to our [awesome contributors list](CONTRIBUTORS.md)!

 # Setup

 ## Tools

 This project requires quite a few tools to get up and running.
-Don't worry if you aren't familiar with them yet.

-If you have any trouble, head over to our [Gitter chat room](https://gitter.im/lsug/lsug-website) and let us know.
+Don’t worry if you aren’t familiar with them yet.
+If you have any trouble, head over to [Gitter](https://gitter.im/lsug/lsug-website) and let us know.

-By this point, you should be familiar with GitHub, `git` and a terminal.
+By this point, you should be familiar with GitHub, git and a terminal.
 If not, get set up with the [first-contributions project](https://github.com/firstcontributions/first-contributions).

-You'll now need to install:
+You’ll now need to install:
  - [mill version 0.8.0](http://www.lihaoyi.com/mill/)
  - [nodejs version 10](https://nodejs.org/)
  - [yarn version 1.22](https://yarnpkg.com/)

 You will also need an IDE.
-If you're undecided on one, we recommend [VSCode](https://code.visualstudio.com/) with the following extensions:
+If you’re undecided on one, we recommend [VSCode](https://code.visualstudio.com/) with the following extensions:
  - the Live Share Extension Pack
  - Scala (Metals)
  - Scala Syntax (official)